Shopping cart vs checkout pages: which to use?

 2. Licensed shopping cart

-Licensed shopping carts are ideal for larger businesses or enterprises requiring a bespoke ecommerce solution.
+Licensed shopping carts are ideal for larger businesses or enterprises requiring a bespoke e-commerce solution.
 Licensed shopping carts are not ready-made, 'off-the-shelf' solutions.
 Instead, you purchase a software license to run the platform on your own server or develop a custom solution from scratch.

 This option is perfect for businesses aiming to precisely adjust, thoroughly test, and enhance their checkout process for a competitive edge.